cbmcdougall/google-ripoff/README.md

 [x] Refined functions to extract the JSON data from API and render results on the client.\
 [x] Add handling of space characters in search term to correctly pass into API call.

-## Planned features
+## Planned changes/features
-[] Ideally would like to display results on a new HTML page.\
+[] Move search bar to top of page when displaying results, allowing user to make another search.\
-[] Improvements to search function to be less strict but still relevant results.
+[] Improvements to search function to be less strict but still relevant results.\
+[] Write a testing suite.\

 ## Bugs
 []